 Quantitative real-time PCR

 Cells or liver tissues (50–100 mg) were homogenized in TRIZOL (Invitrogen) for the extraction of RNA according to the manufacturer's protocol.
 Both reverse transcription and quantitative PCR were carried out using a two-step M-MLV Platinum SYBR Green qPCR SuperMix-UDG kit (Invitrogen).
 The Eppendorf realplex4 detection system (Eppendorf, Hamburg, Germany) was used for quantitative-PCR analysis.
 The primers of tested genes were synthesized from Invitrogen.
-The primer sequences used are listed in
+The primer sequences used are listed in Table S1, see section on supplementary data given at the end of this article.
+The amount of each gene was determined and normalized to the amount of β-actin.

 Western immunoblot analysis